Leodicap99/AI-chatbot/README.md

 * We have our navbar on top mentioning the app name and dark mode functionality.
 * Our ChatGPT like interface for the chat
 * I have made our chat history as read only as I felt it aligned more with the instructions given to me

+## Things I have left out
+* Allow the user to convert the text into bold/italics using the standard shortcuts.
+This needs to be stored and rendered everywhere accordingly.(Bonus extension)

 ## Flow of the Application
 1. Firstly you will be presented with a standard chat application